weizhixie/restaurant-page/README.md

 - **npm** v5.2.0 or higher
 - **Node.js** v8.2.0 or higher

-To install all required packages:
+First install all required packages with:
 ```
 npm install
 ```

-To bundle the source files into the dist directory:
+Build the app in production mode to bundle the source files into the dist directory.
+This process optimizes and minifies the files for the best performance, making them ready for deployment:
 ```
-npx webpack
+npm run build
 ```

-Start up the dev server locally(http://localhost:8080):
+Alternatively, you can run the app in development mode.
+In this mode, pages reload automatically when you make changes, and errors are displayed as they occur:
 ```
-npx webpack serve
+npm run start
 ```
-Or run index.html inside dist directory

 ## Credits
  Photo grilled-chicken.jpg by Denis Agati via [Unsplash](https://unsplash.com/photos/a-close-up-of-chicken-on-a-grill-with-a-fork-5ld94xhya9g)